golemfactory/golem-docs/src/pages/docs/creators/golem-workers/create-node.md

 ### On Stop Commands

-Similar to start commands, `on_stop_commands` enable shell commands to be executed when the node is stopped.
+Similar to start commands, `on_stop_commands` enables shell commands to be executed when the node is stopped.
 These can be used to gracefully terminate services, clean up resources, or perform any required shutdown tasks.